dmaddock1/dmaddock1.github.io/_posts/2017-03-20-a-carafe-that-is-a-blind-glass.md

 **All this and not ordinary.** When pondering the carafe in this way makes you notice the deeper nature of language it takes on **all this** meaning and thus is no longer just an ordinary object.

 **Not unordered in not resembling.** When you see the object in this new way it seems different.
 It no longer "resembles" itself, but yet it still has order and meaning to it.
-Likewise, the might use words and syntax in an unconventional way, but this is not to say that they have no intended meaning behind them.
+Likewise, the poem might use words and syntax in an unconventional way, but this is not to say that they have no intended meaning behind them.

 **The difference is spreading.** When you see the lesson of the poem, you start to notice it more... like the feeling you get by saying a common word over and over until it sounds foreign and weird.
 That feeling spreads throughout this collection like the refracted and distorted light through a blind glass, that is a carafe.